y-ncao/Python-Study/system_design.md

 5. Partitions
    * Large data - second server to store parts of the data set
    * Computing resource - splitting the operations or load across addtion nodes
-   * Partitins or shards - each logical set of functionality is separate
+   * Partitions or shards - each logical set of functionality is separate
      * geographic boundaries
      * non-paying users vs paying users
    * Data locality (the closer the data to the operation point, the better the performance)